So tired of all the darkness in our lives

 You’ll Need to Be Really Persistent

 Starting Agile is hard, really hard.
 The first few sprints might fall flat but that does not mean it’s not working.
 Not repeating those early successes doesn’t mean its failed.
 You will cock up sprint planning and work on the wrong things, you will make mistakes and slip back into traditional thinking.
 But if you are dedicated and persistent, you will get to the goal (and that goal far exceeds any losses/failures along the way).
 Denning says when the team really lands a sprint and has break through results when they get that first successful project, it is the same as Alexander Graham Bell inventing the telephone or Thomas Edison turning on the first light bulb.”

-I’ve seen a lot of thin Agile veneer laid on top of traditional corporate hierarchy and politics.”
-In these cases, organisations are doing what they’ve always done; they’re just now calling it ‘Agile.’”
+Sometimes too you see a thin Agile veneer laid on top of traditional corporate hierarchy.
+In these cases, sometimes organisations are doing what they’ve always done; they’re just now calling it ‘Agile.’”
 It fails to deliver and then Agile is blamed.
 This makes me sad and maybe a little mad

-But when you as a team make it through the difficult transition period, rebuild trust take the ideology to heart, and implement it on a consistent basis, not merely adding a veneer of words, then you will get the kind of results that make the slow boat worth it.
+But when you as a team make it through the difficult transition period, take the ideology and mindset to heart, and implement it on a consistent basis, not merely adding a veneer of words, then you will get the kind of results that make the slow boat worth it.

 Are young but getting old before our time

 We’ll leave the T.V. and the radio behind